Sue Tranka

-Sue Tranka is a South African-born nurse and healthcare administrator serving as the Chief Nursing Officer (CNO) for Wales since August 2021.
+Dame Sumeshni Tranka is a South African-born nurse and healthcare administrator serving as the Chief Nursing Officer (CNO) for Wales since August 2021.
 She is the first person from a minority ethnic background to hold a chief nurse position in the United Kingdom.
 Tranka's work focuses on patient safety, quality improvement, and addressing health inequalities.
 She describes her leadership philosophy as leading with "head and heart," which blends data-driven analysis with compassionate, relational strategies.

 Early life and education

 Originally from South Africa, Tranka has spoken about how growing up amid injustice and inequality motivated her to pursue a career focused on public service.
 She is qualified in multiple nursing specialities, including as a registered general nurse, midwife, mental health nurse, and community nurse.
 Tranka also studied at medical school before making a conscious decision to return to nursing.
 She is an alumna of the National Health Service (NHS) Leadership Academy's Stepping Up programme, which is designed for leaders from Black, Asian, and minority ethnic backgrounds.
 Tranka is focused on quality improvement, human factors, and safety systems.